multiformats/clj-multihash/README.md

 #bin "29MYwcRiruhy9BEJpN/TBIhxoD3t0P4OdXztV9rW8tc="
 ```

-Multihashes are also sortable, support metadata, and implement value-based
-equality and hash-code generation.
-The library also provides functions to encode
-and decode multihashes:
+There are also functions to handle encoding and decoding multihashes for binary
+serialization:

 ```clojure
 ; Directly encode a multihash into a byte array: